 b) The Environmental Inspector will inspect work areas prior to work beginning to identify invasive species.
 This effort will include flagging the subject area, GPS locating the area, and noting the specie(s) and approximate area(s).
 This will serve as the baseline data for future comparison with post-construction monitoring.
+All pre- and post-construction monitoring will be provided to the NYSDEC in electronic format mirroring the format of iMapInvasives at the time of the individual surveys.
 The Environmental Inspector will notify the Contractor of the type and location of the invasive species prior to work beginning and the procedures needed to remove these species from the work area and properly dispose of them in a licensed landfill.